Buying a Massage Chair? Ask yourself these questions first.

 Life is stressful under the best of circumstances, and for many people, recent times have been particularly difficult.
 If not addressed, stress can move from acute—the result of immediate events and thoughts—to chronic.
 Untended, chronic stress makes your body produce higher cortisol levels, which can lead to digestive issues, muscle tension, and headaches.
 Chronic stress is even linked to a higher risk of anxiety, depression, and heart disease.

-Massage chairs have decreased cortisol levels by up to 50 percent.
-Reduced cortisol levels support and improve the body’s immune system and response to injury, accelerating the body’s response to inflammation and the healing process in general.
+Massage chairs have been shown to decrease cortisol levels by up to 50%.
+Reduced cortisol levels support and improve the body’s immune system and response to injury, accelerating its response to inflammation and the healing process in general.

 Studies have revealed many other benefits of massage and massage chairs.
 If you are experiencing muscle spasms, the heated surface of a massage chair in that area will reduce spasm frequency.
 As it gently stretches your muscles, a massage chair can also help to increase flexibility.
 Increased flexibility helps improve your range of motion and prevent injuries.